 This suite of tools has three main components to help academic units manage their own processes efficiently:

 Guide replaces the previous web-page editing system with a robust, specialized catalog builder.
 Courses are generated by the Student Information System (SIS) for accuracy; editing of the catalog has new workflow controls; and degree and program information from units across campus will be organized in a consistent, easy-to-use layout that will enhance the students’ navigational experience.
 Both the former Graduate School catalog and Undergraduate catalog are combined into the Guide.
 Also included in Guide for the first time, Non-degree academic offerings from the Division of Continuing Studies, and a current faculty draw based on who taught in the previous academic calendar.

 Course, curricular and program proposals/updates, and program-review activities.

 When our faculty want to offer a new course, propose a new program, or modify an existing course or program, Lumen provides consistent and standardized forms for collecting the needed information relevant to the proposed change.
 Lumen provides an integrated workflow and tracks all approval stages.
 Reports are easily produced for committee discussions and all parties in the process know the progress status of each proposal.
-Lumen also provides a repository of changes and actions making easier to find out when what change was approved.
+Lumen also provides a repository of changes and actions making it easier to find out when what change was approved.
 The Guide and SIS can both be automatically updated with most of the governance-approved changes, for maximum accuracy and efficiency.

 The existing Online Course Proposal system was replaced with the Lumen Course Proposal system in January 2018.